Signs It’s Time For a New Eating Disorder Therapist

 Therapy should be a safe, supportive space where you feel heard and understood.
 If your sessions consistently feel like lectures and leave you feeling more ashamed than supported, it might be time to find a new therapist.

-Remember that it’s okay to seek a new therapist if the current one is not meeting your needs.
-Your mental health journey is unique, and you deserve a therapist who recognizes and respects that.
+It’s okay to seek a new therapist if your current one is not meeting your needs.
+Your mental health journey is unique, and you deserve a therapist who recognizes and respects that. .
+Eating disorders require true specialty care.
+If you think my practice might be a good fit for you- we’d be honored to help.
+Reach out to learn more about starting therapy or coaching with us!